-In February 2012, our Board of Directors approved a \$6.5 billion share repurchase authorization, which does not have an expiration date.
+In January 2014, our Board of Directors increased our share repurchase program authorization to \$7.5 billion, which does not have an expiration date.
 Under this authorization, we may repurchase shares in the open market or in private transactions.

 Share Repurchases